 - Orange: both zest and juice.
 This adds a bit more sweetness, sub at your own risk.

-- Olive Oil: just a touch.
-Other oils can be substituted but I haven’t tried with butter (vegan or otherwise).
+- Olive Oil: other liquid oils can be substituted but I haven’t tried with butter (vegan or otherwise).

 Step by Step

-If you can’t see the accompanying video due to loading issues, watch it here.
+If you can’t see the accompanying video, watch it here.